CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Characters/PC/RPB_Tibor/Huniki.md

 Huniki was born in one of the Great Hive cities of Caurus.
 He was trained from birth to serve his queen and hive as a blacksmith.
 When the Brotherhood of Silver sent a representative the Hive Queen looking to train a new Silversmith to guard their local region, Huniki was selected for his aptitude and complete loyalty to the Hive.

-The Silversmith representative trained and assesed with Huniki for a time, seeing if he had what it took to be a Silversmith.
-Impressed with his work, the Silversmith sent Huniki to travel across the continent to finish his training at Castle Morne in Reddwall, the headquarters of the Bortherhood of Silver.
-With the Hive Queens permisison and support, Huniki departed for his long journey.
+The Silversmith representative trained and assessed with Huniki for a time, seeing if he had what it took to be a Silversmith.
+Impressed with his work, the Silversmith sent Huniki to travel across the continent to finish his training at Castle Morne in Reddwall, the headquarters of the Brotherhood of Silver.
+With the Hive Queens permission and support, Huniki departed for his long journey.

-While at Castle Morne, he was required to think independantly.
+While at Castle Morne, he was required to think independently.
 This new way of thinking troubled Huniki, as it conflicted with his innate nature to serve mindlessly.
-But the longer he spent away from the Hive, his independant thinking grew.
+But the longer he spent away from the Hive, his independent thinking grew.
 After 4 years of training at Castle Morne, he earned himself the title of Cadet, and departed for Caurus to put his new skill to use.

-However, before he could leave Reddland, the Hive Queen reached out with her incredably powerful mindcraft with a new task.
-Huniki was to offer his assitance to an elderly molekin named Burrowbard Stoneseeker in Reddwall, who apperently had done a great service to the Hive Queen in the past.
+However, before he could leave Reddland, the Hive Queen reached out with her incredibly powerful mindcraft with a new task.
+Huniki was to offer his assistance to an elderly molekin named Burrowbard Stoneseeker in Reddwall, who apparently had done a great service to the Hive Queen in the past.
 He was to treat Burrowbard as his new master, until he was instructed otherwise...

 ## Appearance